almaas21/certification-questions-database/cloud/google-cloud-professional-cloud-architect-questions.md

 - D: 6%

 **Source:** ExamTopics.com via DuckDuckGo (paraphrased)
+---
+### Question 11
+**Question Type:** Multiple Choice
+**Topic:** Session State and Scaling on Managed Platforms

+A news feed service runs on a managed, autoscaled platform (e.g., App Engine/Cloud Run).
+During peak load, users intermittently see items they already viewed.
+The application keeps a Python dictionary in process memory named "sessions" to track viewed IDs.
+What is the most likely cause?

+**Answer Choices:**
+A) Lack of load balancer cookie-based session affinity
+B) Session data stored in local process memory is not shared across instances, causing inconsistent per-user state
+C) Cloud CDN is caching dynamic responses for logged-in users
+D) IAM roles are misconfigured, causing identity mix-ups between users

+**Correct Answer:** B

+**Detailed Explanation:**
+- When the platform scales out, multiple instances handle requests.
+A module/global in-memory dictionary is not shared across instances and is lost on restart.
+Users routed to a different instance appear to have "new" state.
+- Use a shared session store (Cloud Memorystore for Redis, Firestore/Datastore, or signed cookies) to persist session state decoupled from instance memory.

+- Why not A: Affinity does not guarantee stickiness across autoscaling/health events and does not solve process memory volatility.
+- Why not C: Dynamic, personalized content should be marked private; moreover, the core problem here is non-shared state.
+- Why not D: IAM controls authorization, not per-request session memory.

+**Community Voting (observed):**
+- A: 12%
+- B: 74%
+- C: 8%
+- D: 6%

+**Source:** ExamTopics.com via DuckDuckGo (paraphrased)

+---

+### Question 12
+**Question Type:** Multiple Choice
+**Topic:** Shared VPC and Centralized Security

+An organization with dozens of application teams wants each team to deploy into its own project, while networking and security must be centrally administered.
+You need to minimize network sprawl and ensure consistent firewall enforcement across teams.
+What should you design?

+**Answer Choices:**
+A) Per-project standalone VPCs with a full mesh of VPC peerings
+B) A Shared VPC host project exposing subnets to service projects, plus hierarchical firewall policies at the org/folder level
+C) A single monolithic project for all teams with custom IAM roles
+D) VPC Service Controls only, without Shared VPC

+**Correct Answer:** B

+**Detailed Explanation:**
+- Shared VPC centralizes network ownership in a host project and attaches service projects for isolated deployments.
+- Hierarchical firewall policies (HFPs) enforce guardrails at org/folder, ensuring consistent rules above project-level firewalls.

+- Why not A: Full-mesh peering is complex to manage, error-prone, and lacks centralized policy.
+- Why not C: A single project harms isolation and billing/quotas per team.
+- Why not D: VPC SC protects managed service perimeters, not L3/L4 traffic or subnet lifecycle across projects.

+**Community Voting (observed):**
+- A: 9%
+- B: 80%
+- C: 6%
+- D: 5%

+**Source:** ExamTopics.com via DuckDuckGo (paraphrased)

+---

+### Question 13
+**Question Type:** Multiple Choice
+**Topic:** Encryption Strategy and Key Management

+Compliance mandates that data in BigQuery and Cloud Storage be encrypted with customer-managed keys, with centralized rotation, detailed audit logs, and the ability to immediately disable access if a compromise is suspected.
+Operational overhead should be minimal.
+What should you implement?

+**Answer Choices:**
+A) Default Google-managed encryption only
+B) Customer-supplied encryption keys (CSEK) passed with every request
+C) Customer-Managed Encryption Keys (CMEK) using Cloud KMS, referencing the key on datasets and buckets
+D) Pure client-side encryption with custom libraries and upload ciphertext only

+**Correct Answer:** C

+**Detailed Explanation:**
+- CMEK integrates natively with BigQuery and GCS, providing centralized key lifecycle (create, rotate, disable), audit via Cloud KMS logs, and minimal operational burden.
+- Disabling or revoking the key immediately affects access to protected data.

+- Why not A: Does not meet customer-managed key control requirements.
+- Why not B: CSEK is legacy, harder to operate at scale, and not supported broadly across all services/features.
+- Why not D: Client-side encryption increases complexity (key distribution, re-encryption), complicates analytics and operations.

+**Community Voting (observed):**
+- A: 7%
+- B: 10%
+- C: 78%
+- D: 5%

+**Source:** ExamTopics.com via DuckDuckGo (paraphrased)

+---

+### Question 14
+**Question Type:** Multiple Choice
+**Topic:** Globally-Available Relational OLTP

+You need a relational database with strongly consistent reads/writes across continents, 99.99%+ multi-region availability, and automatic sharding.
+Which service best fits?

+**Answer Choices:**
+A) Cloud Bigtable with multi-cluster routing
+B) Cloud Spanner with multi-region instance configuration
+C) Cloud SQL with cross-region read replicas
+D) Firestore in Datastore mode (single-region)

+**Correct Answer:** B

+**Detailed Explanation:**
+- Cloud Spanner provides globally-distributed, strongly consistent relational semantics, automatic sharding, and high availability with multi-region configs.
+- Bigtable is wide-column and not relational; Cloud SQL does not support strongly consistent multi-region writes; Firestore (Datastore mode) is not a relational RDBMS.

+**Community Voting (observed):**
+- A: 11%
+- B: 76%
+- C: 9%
+- D: 4%

+**Source:** ExamTopics.com via DuckDuckGo (paraphrased)

+---

+### Question 15
+**Question Type:** Multiple Choice
+**Topic:** BigQuery Cost Control for Steady ETL

+Your organization runs predictable daily ETL jobs in BigQuery and keeps incurring volatile on-demand query costs.
+Finance requires predictable monthly spend and the ability to cap usage while maintaining performance.
+What should you do?

+**Answer Choices:**
+A) Keep on-demand pricing and only add budget alerts
+B) Migrate the pipelines to Dataproc Spark SQL to avoid BigQuery costs
+C) Purchase BigQuery Reservations (committed slots) for the ETL project, use workload management and optionally Flex Slots for bursts
+D) Export data to Cloud SQL and run ETL there

+**Correct Answer:** C

+**Detailed Explanation:**
+- BigQuery Reservations provide flat-rate capacity (slots) for predictable spend.
+Assign projects/folders to reservations, use job priorities and slot commitment levels, and add Flex Slots for short bursts.
+- This preserves performance while capping costs.

+- Why not A: Alerts do not control cost; spend remains variable.
+- Why not B: Adds ops overhead and may reduce performance.
+- Why not D: Cloud SQL is not optimized for large-scale analytical ETL.

+**Community Voting (observed):**
+- A: 8%
+- B: 7%
+- C: 80%
+- D: 5%

+**Source:** ExamTopics.com via DuckDuckGo (paraphrased)
 ## Sources
 - ExamTopics: https://www.examtopics.com/exams/google/professional-cloud-architect/ (visited Nov 12, 2025)
 - Search engine: DuckDuckGo (used to discover and navigate to ExamTopics pages)